- Promote visibility of old lesbians among themselves, to the LGBTQ communities and to service agencies

 - Collect and preserve the herstories of old lesbians

-The PS OLOC board, the Queer Crones Coordinating Council (QC3), holds bimonthly meetings and an annual 4-day planning retreat.
-QC3 collaborates with multiple organizations and with the OLOHP Project and collectively bring close to four centuries of professional and life experience to the work of educating and raising awareness of the PS OLOC mission.
+The PS OLOC board, the Queer Crones Coordinating Council (QC3), holds periodic meetings and an annual planning retreat.
+The QC3 collaborates with multiple organizations and with the Old Lesbian Oral History Project (OLOHP); members collectively bring close to four centuries of professional and life experience to the work of educating and raising awareness of the PS OLOC mission.